isomerpages/ura-mbsc2020/_FAQ/2-ticketing.md

 permalink: /FAQ/Ticketing
 ---

-#### 1. Do I need a ticket to attend the Countdown?
+#### 1. Do I need a ticket to attend MBSC?

-The Countdown comprises many different activities.
-While some events, such as STAR ISLAND Singapore Countdown Edition at The Float, and Uncle Ringo Presents: The Great European Circus at Bayfront Event Space are ticketed, there are many other activities that are free for the public to enjoy.
-These include Mediacorp Let's Celebrate 2020 concert at The Promontory and Night Out @ Civic District.
+MBSC 2020 comprises many different activities.
+While some events, such as STAR ISLAND Singapore Countdown Edition at The Float, and Uncle Ringo Presents The Great Circus of Europe at Bayfront Event Space are ticketed, there are many other activities that are free for the public to enjoy.
+These include Mediacorp Let's Celebrate 2020 concert at The Promontory and Unwind @ Civic District.
 Entry to the Marina Bay area itself is free.
-Click <a href="https://ura-mbsc2020-staging.netlify.com/events/whats-on/marina-bay">here</a>  for the full list of events and activities.

 #### 2. How much are the tickets?